 - If there is enough space, then go to Step 7.
 In case you don’t have enough space and wish to delete the other partition Go to Step 5 or else to shrink the partition size go to Step 6.

-- To delete a partition, right click on the partition that needs to be deleted and choose “Delete Volume” option.
+- To delete a partition, right-click on the partition that needs to be deleted and choose the “Delete Volume” option.
 Confirm this action, by clicking “Yes”.
 You may receive confirmation messages and warning messages to take data backup, act according to the instructions received and take the data backup and go to Step 7

-- Now, right click on the partition to be extended and choose “Extend Volume” option.
+- Now, right-click on the partition to be extended and choose the “Extend Volume” option.